 What is Lasso Security?

-The platform processes decisions in under 50 milliseconds with 99.8% detection accuracy across content, context, and intent analysis.
-Lasso claims this is 570x more cost-effective than cloud-native guardrails, based on vendor benchmarks.
+Lasso reports decisions in under 50 milliseconds with 99.8% detection accuracy across content, context, and intent analysis.
+It also claims this approach is 570x more cost-effective than cloud-native guardrails.
+Both sets of numbers are vendor benchmarks, not independent measurements.

 | Feature | Details |